squint-cljs/squint/doc/ai/adr/0003-defrecord.md

 CLJS resolves bare field names in method bodies per use site as `self__.a` property reads.
-Squint instead prefixes each user method body with a `let` binding only the fields the body references (params shadow, unused fields emit nothing).
+Squint instead prefixes each user method body with a `let` binding every record field, read off this via `unchecked-get this "field"`.
+Params shadow fields.
 For immutable record fields a hoisted read is observationally identical to per-use reads.
-Bodies read the unmunged keys via `unchecked-get this "field"`.

-"References" is a syntactic over-approximation: a tree-seq over the unexpanded body, matching symbol names against the field list.
-A field name in a quoted form or shadowed binding costs one dead read.
-The real limitation is the other direction: a macro call in the body that expands to a bare field symbol is not seen, so the field is not bound and compilation fails on an unresolved symbol.
-CLJS is immune since its analyzer resolves fields after expansion.
-Accepted: the failure is loud and compile-time, and the alternative (binding every field in every method) puts dead reads on every call.
+All fields are bound, including ones a body never mentions.
+Which names a body uses is only knowable after macroexpansion, and the defrecord macro runs before it: any scan of the unexpanded body misreads code where a macro expands to a bare field name.
+A filtered variant was tried and rejected for exactly that reason.
+The cost is a few dead property reads per method call.
+Future work: resolve field symbols per use site in the compiler (a var->ident mapping to `this["field"]` accessors, the deftype mechanism), which removes the let entirely and matches CLJS semantics.

 Emission hygiene notes that came out of review: